2024-2025 Edition

 - challenges to audience alignment around "difficult" characters

-We're searching for different cinematic solutions to shared questions, or different application of shared cinematic tools.
-Through close viewing of films from many eras and origins, in-class discussions, and analytical papers, students will strengthen their engagement with the tools of cinema in preparation for continued study in film.
+We're searching for different cinematic solutions to shared questions, or different applications of common cinematic tools.
+Through close viewing of films from many eras and origins, in-class discussions, and analytical papers, students will strengthen their engagement with cinema in preparation for continued study in film.

 Offering: Host